Kanaka-io/play-monadic-actions/README.md

 ## Compatibility

+- Version `2.1.0` is compatible with Play! `2.6.x`
+- Version `2.0.0` is compatible with Play! `2.5.x`
 - Version `1.1.0` is compatible with Play! `2.4.x`
 - Version `1.0.1` is compatible with Play! `2.3.x`

-From version 2.0.0 up, dependencies toward play and cats are defined as `provided`, meaning that you can use the DSL along with any version of these projects you see fit.
-The two sample projects under `samples/` demonstrate this capability.
+From version `2.0.0` up, dependencies toward play and cats are defined as `provided`, meaning that you can use the DSL along with any version of these projects you see fit.
+The sample projects under `samples/` demonstrate this capability.

+From version `2.1.0` up, the modules are published for scala `2.11` and `2.12`.
+Previous versions are only published for scala `2.11`.

 ## Contributors